apache/hudi/rfc/rfc-78/rfc-78.md

 log files written in 0.16.0, since we have log appends.
 So, we need to trigger rollbacks of failed writes using 0.16.x rollback flow and not 1.x flow.
 - No changes to log reader.
 - Check custom payload class and hoodie.record.merge.mode in table properties and switch to respective 0.16.x properties.
-- Debatable: Trigger compaction for latest file slices.
+- Trigger compaction for latest file slices.
 We do not want a single file slice having a mix of log files from 0.x and log files from 1.x.
 So, we will trigger a full compaction of the table to ensure all latest file slices has just the base files.
-I need to dug deeper on this(need to have detailed discussion w/ initial authors who designed this).
-But if we ensure all partially failed writes are rollbacked completely, we should be good to upgrade w/o needing to trigger full compaction.

 Lets walk through an example:
 Say we have a file group and latest file slice is fs3. and it has 2 log files in 0.x.